coreeng/software-templates/blank/skeleton/README.md

-# Golang Web application
+# Blank application

-Golang Web application for the CECG Developer Platform.
+Blank application for the CECG Developer Platform.

 An app includes a configuration for the Path to Production, including:
 * Functional Tests